citadelict/devops-project/DEVOPS TOOLING WEBSITE SOLUTION/dev.md

               FLUSH PRIVILEGES;
               exit;

-  * Edit the MySQL configuration file to bind it to all IP addresses,  Open the MySQL configuration file, usually located at /etc/mysql/mysql.conf.d/mysqld.cnf:
+  * Edit the MySQL configuration file to bind it to all IP addresses, (0.0.0.0)  Open the MySQL configuration file, which is located at /etc/mysql/mysql.conf.d/mysqld.cnf:

  * Go to your ec2 security group in bound rules and add the port 3306 (default mysql port) and allow access from your subnet cidr

+# STEP THREE : SETUP THE WEBSERVERS